qualcomm/aimet/Docs/userguide/quantization_workflow.rst

 Do the following:

-1. Ensure that the FP32 model adheres to model-specific guidelines.
+1. Ensure that the FP32 model adheres to framework-specific guidelines.
 For instance, in PyTorch QuantSim can only quantize math operations performed by :class:`torch.nn.Module` objects, while :class:`torch.nn.functional` calls will be incorrectly ignored.
 See framework-specific pages to learn more about such model guidelines.
 2. Once the model conforms to guidelines, create a quantization simulation (QuantSim) version of your model with the bit-width set to 16 bits for both weights and activations (W16A16).
 See :ref:`<quantsim-workflow>`.
-3. Ensure that the original FP32 model and the quantized model (QuantSim object) perform similarly during the forward pass, especially when custom quantizers are included in the model.
+3. Ensure that the original FP32 model and the quantized model (QuantSim object) perform similarly during the forward pass.
 4. Compute the off-target quantized accuracy metric for the quantized model and verify that it agrees (approximately) with the FP32 model.
 If it does not, there might be a problem with the quantization nodes.
 You can help improve AIMET by reporting an issue to |aimet|_.

 Step 3.
 Reducing precision